-Vestavia Hills Youth Football “VHYF” has been committed for more than 19 years to providing the youth of Vestavia Hills with a quality, competitive program in which to participate and compete in the great game of football.
+Vestavia Hills Youth Football “VHYF” is committed to providing the youth of Vestavia Hills with a quality, competitive program in which to participate and compete in the great game of football.
 We are committed to having fun as we develop the fundamentals of football and teach the ideals of hard work, mental toughness, competition, teamwork, and good sportsmanship.

 With football remaining one of the most popular sports for children and teens, the American Academy of Pediatrics (AAP) is issuing new recommendations to improve the safety of all players while on the field.
 In a policy statement announced at its National Conference & Exhibition taking place in Washington DC., the AAP recommends:

 Delaying the introduction of tackling until a certain age may reduce the risk of injury for ages when tackling is prohibited, but this could lead to even higher rates of injury when tackling is later introduced if players have their first tackling experiences when they are older, stronger and bigger, according to the AAP.

 “It’s the greatest game in the world; I think it teaches more values than any other game that you play.
 “Toughness, get up and fight."